 Ohio.
 Ohio’s stay-at-home order is set to expire on May 29.
-Hospital, medical, dental and veterinary services that don’t require an overnight hospital stay were permitted to open on May 1; construction, distribution, manufacturing, and offices were permitted to open on May 4; and consumer, retail and service businesses are permitted to reopen on May 12.
+Hospital, medical, dental and veterinary services that don’t require an overnight hospital stay were permitted to open on May 1; construction, distribution, manufacturing, and offices were permitted to open on May 4; and consumer, retail and service businesses were permitted to reopen on May 12.
+Mini golf, batting cages, bowling alleys, and sports training reopened May 26.
+Beginning on June 1, banquet halls can reopen but can serve no more than 300 people.
 The state has issued certain “Sector Specific Operating Requirements” for businesses to reopen, as part of the “Responsible Restart Ohio” plan.
-See sector specific operating requirements.
+See sector specific operating requirements and press release.

 Pennsylvania.
 Pennsylvania’s stay-at-home order expired on May 8.
 Golf courses, marinas, guided fishing trips and privately-owned campgrounds reopened statewide May 1.
-State campgrounds may reopen May 15.
+State campgrounds reopened May 15.
 See partial reopen announcement.

 Tennessee.
 Tennessee’s stay-at-home order expired on April 30.
 Restaurants in Tennessee were allowed to reopen on April 27, and retail stores followed on April 29, so long as they operate at 50 percent capacity.
 The loosened restrictions apply only in Tennessee counties without their own public-health departments.
 Large cities, including Nashville, Memphis, and Knoxville, are allowed to set their own timelines for reopening.
+Nashville and Memphis have issued their own phased reopening plans.
 See partial reopen announcement.

 Washington.
 Washington’s stay-at-home order is set to expire on May 31.
-The state has announced a phased reopening of closed businesses beginning May 5, with at least 3 weeks between each phase for monitoring conditions.
-Businesses in Phase 1 include certain construction, landscaping, automobile sales, car washes and curbside pickup retail.
-Outdoor, recreational activities such as hunting, fishing, boating, hiking and golf are permitted under Phase 1.
-See partial reopen announcement.
+The state began a a phased reopening of closed businesses on May 5 Businesses in phase one included certain construction, landscaping, automobile sales, car washes and curbside pickup retail.
+Outdoor, recreational activities such as hunting, fishing, boating, hiking and golf were permitted under phase one.
+Counties can move to phase two if they have a population of less than 75,0000 and have not had a new COVID-19 case in the last three (3) weeks.
+Phase two includes reopening dine-in restaurants (with a 50% capacity limit), hair and nail salons, retail stores, and offices.
+See partial reopen announcement and phase two announcement.

 Guidelines for States without Shelter Orders